-The first is dent corn, which is most of the corn grown in the United States.
-It gets the name dent corn because of the dent, or dimple that forms on the top of each kernel when it starts drying out.
-It is commonly called “field corn” and is used for a variety of purposes such as fuel, livestock feed and thousands of other bio-based products like carpet, cosmetics or aspirin.
+Dent corn gets its name because of the dent, or dimple, that forms on the top of each kernel when it starts drying out.
+It is commonly called “field corn” and is not eaten by humans.
+That's right, the most commonly grown corn in the United States is grown for other purposes.
+It's used for fuel, livestock feed and in thousands of other bio-based products like carpet, cosmetics and aspirin.

-Dent corn is used to make ethanol.
+Dent corn is also used to make ethanol.
 The by-products of ethanol—distillers’ grains—can provide high-quality food for our livestock.

 If you’ve ever taken a bite out of an ear of field corn you’ll know pretty quickly it’s not the same as sweet corn.
 Field corn is much higher in starch and doesn’t have as much sugar to make it sweet like the other types.
 Sweet corn is harvested when the kernels are soft and flavorful.
 Field corn is harvested later in the season when the plant has dried, the leaves and stalk have turned brown, and the kernels are hard.

-- Interesting fact: Each bushel used for ethanol produces 2.8 gallons of fuel, 18 pounds of dried distillers’ grains (a high protein livestock feed), 14 pounds of corn gluten pellets, 1.8 pounds of corn oil and 17 pounds of carbon dioxide (used in dry ice, the beverage industry, water treatment facilities and other applications).
+- Each bushel used for ethanol produces 2.8 gallons of fuel, 18 pounds of dried distillers’ grains (a high protein livestock feed), 14 pounds of corn gluten pellets, 1.8 pounds of corn oil and 17 pounds of carbon dioxide (used in dry ice, the beverage industry, water treatment facilities and other applications).